jivesoftware/jive-android-core-sdk/README.md

 # Getting Started

-See our [example project](https://github.com/jivesoftware/jive-android-core-sdk-example/wiki/Getting-Started) for more instructions on how to sue the Jive Android SDK.
+See our [example project](https://github.com/jivesoftware/jive-android-core-sdk-example/wiki/Getting-Started) for more instructions on how to get started using the Jive Android SDK.

 # License